MarkNoaTAU/SelfConsistency/README.md

 # SelfConsistency
-This library contain research code for evaluating and mitigating hallucination in LLMs.
+This library contains research code for evaluating and mitigating hallucination in LLMs.
 This research project was done as a final project for Natural Language Processing (NLP) course in TLV univesity by Maor Ivgi.

 Researchers: Noa Mark and Yarden Frnakel.